microsoft/Bing-Maps-V8-TypeScript-Definitions/README.md

 **Note:**

-This project is just TypeScript definitions fand not actual API code.
+This project is just TypeScript definitions and not actual API code.
 You will need to add a script reference to the Bing Maps V8 Web Control in your application to load the functional API.
 For example:

 ```
 <script type='text/javascript' src='https://www.bing.com/api/maps/mapcontrol?callback=GetMap&key=[Your_Bing_Maps_Key]' async defer></script>